Award-Winning Architecture Portfolio Layouts for Inspiration

 3. Say no to clutter

 As tempting as it is to explain every little detail in your portfolio, less is more in your portfolio.
-Plus, don’t include unnecessary graphical elements.
+Don’t include unnecessary graphical elements.
 Keep it clean and simple.

 4. Don’t go overboard with animations